Sanctuary of Our Lady of Lourdes: Rosary Square

-Crown statue
+Crowned statue

 The statue of the Crowned Virgin is a statue of Our Lady of Lourdes very similar to the statue in the grotto of Massabielle.
 It has been known as the "crowned statue" after its canonical coronation on 3 July 1876 by papal legate Pier Francesco Meglia.
 The statue stands across Rosary Square from the Rosary Basilica and faces the entrance.
 This prominent statue is a familiar landmark and a traditional meeting point.
 The statue is 2.5m high and cast in bronze, painted white and blue in the traditional colours.
 Her rosary is of the Birgittine style and incorporates six decades.
 Behind the Crowned Statue is the Esplanade, a large open walkway which is used for the processions.

 Prairie

 Across the Gave from the grotto is a wide, open, uncluttered space covered with grass and known in French as the prairie, or in English, the meadow.
-In the corner of the prairie is the tent-like chapel of adoration, consecrated in 1995 and given over entirely to veneration of the Blessed Sacrament, There is also an open-air altar for outdoor ceremonies.
+In the corner of the prairie is the tent-like chapel of adoration, consecrated in 1995 and given over entirely to adoration of the Blessed Sacrament.
+There is also an open-air altar for outdoor ceremonies.
 In 2002 the Water Walk was introduced, across the Gave and slightly downstream from the grotto.
 It consists of a series of nine stations of the Cross at which there is a small Lourdes water font.